-- 1. Make sure motor is off and the voltage selector switch is set to the appropriate voltage. - Remove oil fill cap on pump cover.
-Fill with YELLOW JACKET[®] Vacuum Pump Oil until oil level is even with oil level line. - 3.
+- Make sure motor is off and name plate voltage on motor bottom matches outlet voltage.
+(See page 6 for voltage power conversion if voltage mismatch exists) - Remove oil fill cap on pump cover.
+Fill with YELLOW JACKET[®] BULLET[®]X Pump Oil until oil level is even with oil level line. - 3.
 Stay clear of the oil fill/exhaust port!
 Remove intake cap to open intake to the atmosphere and then switch on the motor.
 When pump reaches running speed, replace cap. - 4.
 To check the pump's performance, attach a micron gauge to the 1/4" male flare fitting, making sure that the intake fitting is capped.
 Turn on the pump.
-The micron gauge will display the ultimate vacuum reached.
+The micron gauge will display the ultimate vacuum reached. - Vacuum Tips for Best Performance